 A queue’s consumers are not always able to receive messages.
 If you have configured a consumer to acknowledge messages manually, you can stop your queues from releasing more than a certain number at a time before they are consumed.
 This is your channel’s prefetch setting.
 If a consumer encounters an error and terminates, the proportion of time in which it can receive messages will shrink.
-By measuring consumer utilization, which the management plugin (see Part 2) reports as a percentage and as a decimal between 0 and 1, you can determine the availability of your consumers.
+By measuring consumer utilization, which the management and Prometheus plugins (see Part 2) report as a percentage and as a decimal between 0 and 1, you can determine the availability of your consumers.

 Much of the work that takes place in your RabbitMQ setup is only observable in terms of abstractions within the server, such as exchanges and queues.
 RabbitMQ reports metrics on these abstractions in their own terms, for instance counting the messages that move through them.
 Abstractions you can monitor, and the metrics RabbitMQ reports for them, include:

 - Exchanges: Messages published in, messages published out, messages unroutable